TormodLandet/raschii/documentation/theory.rst

 in the air phase.

-The same collocation method as in the *Fenton* wave model is used to construct the equation system for the unknown coefficients and the same equi-distant collocation points are used.
+The same collocation method as in the *Fenton* wave model is used to construct the equation system for the unknown coefficients and the same equidistant collocation points are used.
 In order to use the Fenton stream function the z-coordinate is flipped such that the air velocities are purely horizontal a specified "depth" above the free surface.